Upcoming Group Sessions

 Talking about your feelings is essential to any grief recovery; for kids, giving words to their grief is often difficult.
-Helping children through the stages of grief requires special expertise, resources, and care.
-The Children's Grief Support Program at Pikes Peak Hospice is designed to create an atmosphere that is emotionally safe; so kids can explore and express their feelings.
+Helping children through their experience of loss may require special expertise, resources and care.
+The Children’s and Teens’ Grief Support Program at Pikes Peak Hospice is designed to create an atmosphere that is emotionally safe; so kids can explore and express their feelings.

-Half day Grief Camps are offered in the summer.
+Half day Grief Camps are often offered in the summer.
 We partner with local organizations like the YMCA and Cheyenne Mountain Zoo to offer unique opportunities for fun and support for grieving children.
-Please call 633-3400 for more information.
+Please call 719-633-3400 for more information.

-Kids need adults to facilitate a healthy grieving process.
-For every child in our program, there is an adult working in parallel to understand their role in helping the child grieve in a healthy manner.
-Parents or guardians attend an adult education group during their child's session.
+Kids need adults to facilitate and model a healthy grieving process.
+A children’s group provides an opportunity for the child to learn about difficult feelings and know that they are not alone.
 With information and guidance of a Pikes Peak Hospice Grief Counselor, parents and guardians learn how to support their family in moving forward after loss.

 Did You Know?